 This article is part of a series of Pondering posts where I asked people the same question and shared their thoughts along with mine.

-I know that this is an unfair pondering question as picking one book as a favorite is an impossible task, however for my one book recommendation, I am going to say Siddhartha by Hermann Hesse.
-I learned so much reading this book, I researched Buddism, symbolism and Carl Jung.
-The book is a spiritual journey by the main character Siddhartha and covers so many themes: family, friendship, love and finding yourself in life.
-I get something new from this book every time that I read it a new message finds me as I am thinking about my life, Hesse's writing and Siddhartha's growth.
+I know this is an unfair pondering question as picking one book as a favorite is impossible; however, I will say Siddhartha by Hermann Hesse for my one-book recommendation.
+I learned much from this book; I researched Buddhism, symbolism, and Carl Jung.
+The book is a spiritual journey by the main character, Siddhartha, and covers many themes: family, friendship, love, and finding yourself.
+I get something new from this book every time I read it; a new message finds me as I think about my life, Hesse's writing, and Siddhartha's growth.

-“I have always thirsted for knowledge, I have always been full of questions.”
+“I have always thirsted for knowledge.
+I have always been full of questions.”
 Hermann Hesse

 My favorite book is usually the one I happen to be reading.
-At the moment, I’m rereading the “History of Love” by Nicole Krauss.
-It’s a lyrical story about love and loss—and just beautifully written.
-For me, this book is a reminder of why I love to write: to touch hearts, to shine the light on the parts of our humanity that we hide from one another, and to give a picture of the struggles each one of us face.
+At the moment, I’m rereading the History of Love by Nicole Krauss.
+It’s a lyrical story about love and loss—beautifully written.
+For me, this book is a reminder of why I love to write: to touch hearts, to shine the light on the parts of our humanity that we hide from one another, and to give a picture of our struggles.